 A management plan is developed at the conference which includes a documented description of the patient's problems, goals and strategies relevant to that conference, and a summary of outcomes of the conference.
-A summary of all details of the conference including the date, duration, and the attendee's names and designations/clinical backgrounds are documented in the patient's medical record by the geriatrician.
+A summary of the details including the date, duration, and the attendee's names and designations/clinical backgrounds are documented in the patient's medical record by the geriatrician.